What are catch-all emails?

 Some email servers that are set to catch-all send a bounce message when an email is sent to a non-existing email address.

-Use risky emails only if:
+However, risky emails can be used, but only if:

 - they are real subscribers (not purchased list, nor collected from the internet)